icsabai/icsabai.github.io/classes/compsimf17em/news2021/readme.md

   - A detailed description of machine number representation, floating-point numbers, rounding errors
 - __HW:__ Read Preface + Ch.
 1-3 of the [textbook](https://kooplex-fiek.elte.hu/seafile/f/cf29591fa4a64b45b212/)
   - Please read the reading materials!
 There will be no detailed "lecturing" at the classes, only discussion of questions, you may have.
-- Check out the project gudelines at https://icsabai.github.io/simulationsMsc/ !
+- Check out the project gudelines at [the projects page](https://icsabai.github.io/simulationsMsc/) !
 Please note the deadlines!
 - Questions, requests, etc. concerning the class: __contact: szamszimmsc(at)gmail.com__

 ### 2021.09.14